microsoft/vscode-wiki/Smoke-Test.md

 #### Data Loss

-* Have dirty & untitled files
+* Verify the following both with dirty files and untitled files
+  * Make sure you get asked and can save when closing the editor itself
-  * Make sure you get asked and can save when closed from working files
+  * Make sure you get asked and can save when closing from Opened Editors view
   * Make sure you get asked and can save on window close
   * Make sure you get asked and can save on file > quit